NVIDIA/aistore/README.md

 ## List Bucket

-the ListBucket API returns a page of up to 1000 object names (and, optionally, their properties including sizes, creation times, checksums, and more), in addition to a token allowing the next page to be retrieved.
+the ListBucket API returns a page of object names (and, optionally, their properties including sizes, creation times, checksums, and more), in addition to a token allowing the next page to be retrieved.

 ### properties-and-options
 The properties-and-options specifier must be a JSON-encoded structure, for instance '{"props": "size"}' (see examples).
 An empty structure '{}' results in getting just the names of the objects (from the specified bucket) with no other metadata.